OpenEx-Platform/docs/docs/deployment/overview.md

 ### Neutral agents / executors

 Executors are embedded into the platform but you should configure at least one.
-It is the system that will be used to execute local injectors on endpoints.
+This system is responsible for executing local injectors on endpoints.

 We developed a home-made XTM agent, and we support Caldera, Tanium and Crowdstrike.
 Others will be added in the near future.